Lawrenccee/GameBuddy/README.md

 **Day 4**: Polish up the app to look good.

 - [ ] Style to make it look nice
-- [ ] Add use of API if possible to show relevant links (Google Custom Search API)
+- [ ] Add use of API if possible to show relevant links (Google News API)
 - [ ] Add use of another API to possibly get a summary of the game or twitch (MediaWiki API)

 ### Bonus features